Ursa

 Status

-🌱 Early bootstrap.
-M2 is raw catalog + raw byte access only.
+Current shipped scope is raw catalog + raw byte access only.
 Implementation is tracked in the Linear Ursa project.